bennyLCK/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`

+### Sorting person by name: `sort n/`

+Sorts persons in ascending order by the lexicographical (alphabetical) ordering of their names.

+Format: `sort n/`

+* Executing the `sort n/` command sorts all persons in PressPlanner permanently and not just the temporary filtered list of persons if a `find` or `lookup` command was executed before the `sort n/` command.
+* If an `add` command is executed after the `sort n/` command, the new person will by default, be added to the end of the list.
+* If an `edit` command is executed after the `sort n/` command, which modifies the name of a person that changes the relative lexicographical ordering of that person, the person will still remain in the position it was in right after the `sort n/` command was executed.

+Example:
+* `sort n/` sorts all persons in PressPlanner in ascending order by the lexicographical (alphabetical) ordering of their names so that both the current list of persons, as well as the full list of persons displayed subsequently (if not already) will be sorted in this manner.

 ### [3.1.6.
 Clearing all entries : `clear`](#31-managing-contacts)

 Clears all entries from the address book.